strawbees/learning-platform-gatsby/content/lesson-plans/01-city-building.md

 * Discuss and explore different community needs, including ways to connect individual neighborhoods into a unified city
 * Learn how to implement concepts of sustainability into a city’s development
-* Design a city around different scenarios such as geographic location, population growth, conservation and preservation, or prevention against natural disasters
+* Design a city around different scenarios such as geographic location, population growth, conservation, preservation, or prevention against natural disasters
 * Reproduce different architectural features in a variety of scales
 * Gain a hands-on, kinesthetic understanding of the science and engineering needed to build structures
 * Practice communication skills through a collaborative large-scale project